SaraAghamiri/useful_codes/Create_folder_in_GitHub/README.md

 Scroll down and click "Commit new file".

 GitHub will automatically create the folder (myfolder) and put the file inside it.

+✅ Method 2: Create a folder locally and push to GitHub On your local computer:

+bash
+Copy
+Edit
+mkdir myfolder
+cd myfolder
+echo "placeholder" > README.md
+cd ..
+git add myfolder/README.md
+git commit -m "Add folder with README" git push origin main  # or your current branch
+This will create and push the folder and file to GitHub.